Therapeutic/Adaptive Riding Instructor

 - Application paperwork (parts 1-5)

-- Video demonstrating your riding skill instruction and communication skills ( you can instruct an able bodied or disabled person)
+- Video demonstrating your riding skill instruction and communication skills (you can instruct an able bodied or disabled person).
+Review the Part III Video Preparation and Self-Assessment Activity to prepare for filming your video.

 - Photocopy of your ID